Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Step 7: Labor Gross Profit Percentage

-However, in our example there quite a split here.
-The differences across each labor category points you to opportunities just by looking at that one number.
+However, in our example, there is quite a split here.
+The differences across each labor category point you to opportunities just by looking at that one number.

 Step 8: Parts Sales by Category